 $42.50 Special Hunt-Own-Land Relative Deer PermitThis is available to individuals who qualify as lineal ascendants or descendants or siblings of resident landowners or all tenants and spouses of a qualifying landowner.
 The permit is valid for any whitetail or mule deer only on land owned or operated by a landowner or tenant during muzzleloader-only, archery, and firearm seasons using equipment legal for that season.
 Lineal relatives include direct ascendants or descendants such as a grandfather, mother, son, or granddaughter.
 Cousins, uncles, or nieces are not lineal family members.
 You would also need to purchase an annual hunting license.
 This is available at vendor locations or online August 2-Dececember 31.

 Kansas is a true preference point state.
-Hunters with the most points will be awarded the permits.
-Preference points are only awarded for whitetail deer.
+There is one point system for whitetail that awards the permits.
+Preference points only matter for the whitetail deer.
 There is no point system for mule deer.
 Points will be purged if an application is not submitted for five consecutive years.

 Our Memberships Include The Most Accurate Draw Odds Available, Join Now!